 What Is The Difference Between Side-by-Side Refrigerator And A French Door Refrigerator?

 A fridge is a must-have appliance for every household.
 However, when looking for a fridge, you need to consider a few factors to make the right choice.

 Two of the most popular options are French door and side-by-side refrigerators.
 What’s the difference?
 Let’s take a closer look at each type and find out.

 The key visual difference between side-by-side and French door fridges is the location of the freezer.
-For example, most French door models feature at least one lower area that keeps frozen items like delicious frozen lasagna and other frozen products waiting to be cooked.
+For example, most French door models feature at least one lower area that keeps frozen items like your well-liked frozen chicken wings and other frozen products waiting to be cooked.